The Forest: Prologue

 The fog in my mind lifts slowly, and I find myself in a young boy’s body.

-I hear Jaina’s thoughts as loud as my own, and feel his emotions.
+I hear Jaina’s thoughts louder than my own, and feel his emotions.

 The old ones call this “traveling as a witness.”